VTuber Attraction

 - 2020 onward: Hololive Production (Cover Corporation) grew into a leading agency with dozens of performers across global branches.
 By January 2020 there were over 10,000 VTubers.

 - 2020s: VTubers became major earners.
-In August 2020, seven of YouTube's ten largest Super Chat earners were VTubers, with Kiryu Coco topping the list; by 2024 the English-language VTuber Ironmouse set a Twitch record for paid subscriptions.
+In August 2020, seven of YouTube's ten largest Super Chat earners were VTubers, with Kiryu Coco topping the list; in September 2024 the English-language VTuber Ironmouse briefly became the most-subscribed Twitch streamer of all time, passing 321,000 subscribers during a month-long charity subathon before the record was retaken.
 By the mid-2020s VTuber content drew tens of billions of annual views.

 The romantic and erotic register grew alongside the medium: many avatars are deliberately attractive character designs, and intimate-feeling direct address to viewers is part of the form.